fernandozamoraj/omission/README.md

 # omission
-omission is an exception handler framework.
+omission is a .net exception handling framework.

 Handling exceptions in your application can get unrully and can become quite a jungle of many different approaches.